GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
+A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.

-~ David Leinweber
+~ Ivan Sutherland
 <pre>

 </pre>